Monna Lisa Evo Tre 16 On Display At FESPA 2018

 One of the objectives of the three companies has been an attention to quality and reliability combined with environmental sustainability.
 This commitment became tangible after the launch of the first Monna Lisa in 2003 and continued over time with the different versions unveiled over the years.

-A Digital printing and sustainability case study published in 2017 showed that digital technology results in a lower carbon footprint than traditional printing.
-A rotary system produces 139.56 kg of CO2eq while a digital system produces 85.66 kg CO2eq thus limiting the contribution to global warming.
-There is a reduction in water consumption (approximately -27%), and this has two important environmental effects: reduction of waste water volumes for purification and reduction of energy needed to heat processing water, with a further lowering of the carbon footprint of the printer’s working life.
+A digital printing and sustainability case study published in 2017 showed that digital technology results in a lower carbon footprint than traditional printing.
+A rotary system produces 139.56 kilograms of carbon dioxide equivalents (kg CO2eq) while a digital system produces 85.66 kg CO2eq thus limiting the contribution to global warming.
+There is a reduction in water consumption (approximately -27 percent), and this has two important environmental effects: reduction of waste water volumes for purification and reduction of energy needed to heat processing water, with a further lowering of the carbon footprint of the printer’s working life.

 Posted May 15, 2017